crownstone/bluenet/docs/PROTOCOL.md

 ![Keep Alive packet](../docs/diagrams/keep-alive-mesh-packet.png)

-If the message length is 0, the existing keepalive message will be repeated.
+If the length of the mesh control packet is 0, the existing keepalive message will be repeated.
+This is used to delay the existing time outs by people who do not have permission to change the state.

 Type | Name | Length | Description
 --- | --- | --- | ---